Convex Projection and Convex Multi-Objective Optimization: Convex Projections

 where $q^{(i)} := q + \vert \trans{\mathbb{1}} q \vert \cdot e^{(i)}$ for $i = 1, \dots, m+1$.
 By applying the projection $\proj_{-1}$ we obtain

 \end{enumerate}

-The last claim is an equivalent reformulation of the second claim proved above.
-The first claim is a consequence of the second claim, relation~\eqref{eq_recession} and the fact that for a bounded~\eqref{CP} it holds $(\cl Y)_{\infty} = \{0\}$ and for a bounded problem~\eqref{MOCP} it holds $\mathcal{P}_{\infty} = \mathbb{R}^{m+1}_+$. \end{proof}
+The first claim is a consequence of the second claim, relation~\eqref{eq_recession} and the fact that for a bounded~\eqref{CP} it holds $(\cl Y)_{\infty} = \{0\}$ and for a bounded problem~\eqref{MOCP} it holds $\mathcal{P}_{\infty} = \mathbb{R}^{m+1}_+$.
+The last claim is an equivalent reformulation of the first claim. \end{proof}